Welcome to today's edition of the Rush 24-7 podcast.

 The second Clinton reality clip was when he was talking about Romney's qualifications.

-And uh he said that the guy's been governor, had a sterling business career, crosses the qualification threshold.
+And he said that the guy's been governor, had a sterling business career, crosses the qualification threshold.

-And then he was talking about the Bush tax cuts when we inserted that's probably the best thing to do right now.
+And then he was talking about the Bush tax cuts when we inserted, that's probably the best thing to do right now.

-I don't have a I don't have any problem extending all of it now.
+I don't have any problem extending all of it now.

 That's what he really thinks.

-But this election to me is about which candidates more likely to return us to full employment by the time this election comes around, we're gonna have nearly four years of utter disaster.
+But this election to me is about which candidate's more likely to return us to full employment.

 Four years of somebody who has demonstrated he hasn't the slightest idea, or I don't believe interest in really putting people back to work.

-Republican plan cut more taxes on upper income people, go back to deregulation.
+Republican plan, cut more taxes on upper-income people, go back to deregulation.

 That's what got us into trouble in the first place.

-Ain't gonna be anything left.
+Ain't going to be anything left.

 And if he's got a plan to rebuild America from the ground up, how come he waited four years to put it into play?